PoOwAa/streamelements-widgets/src/lydiaviolet-poll/README.md

 The widget has the following configuration options:

 - Activation Command: The command that activates the poll.
-This command should be used by the streamer/mods only.
+This command can be used by the streamer/mods only.
 The default is `!12`.
 - Deactivation Command: The command that deactivates the poll.
-This command should be used by the streamer/mods only.
+This command can be used by the streamer/mods only.
 The default is `!12stop`.
 - Poll time: The duration of the poll in seconds.
 The default is 30 seconds.
 - Progress bar width: The width of the progress bar in pixels.
 The default is 400 pixels.
 You should adjust this value to the width of your overlay.
 - Fade out delay: The time in seconds the poll widget waits before fading out.
 The default is 10 seconds.